sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Formulas

-Similar to tables, a single formula can often replace a whole bunch of conditions.
+Similar to tables, a single expression, or _a formula_ can often replace a whole bunch of conditions.
 Consider [this example](https://x.com/JeroenFrijters/status/1615204074588180481):

 ```js
 function getStarRating(percentage) {